‘Gold Mercury Award 2024 to Sergio Scapagnini and the ‘Street Children’ of the World’

 Lala had been a boy from a rural village, living in a beautiful hut with his family.
 One fateful day, he saw his father on his knees, pleading with the Zamindar, the land tax collector, who threatened to take away their home.
 The family’s last crop had failed due to a harsh drought, leaving them unable to pay their rent.
 Witnessing his father’s humiliation and despair, Lala made a decision: that very night, he would leave his beloved village and journey to the bustling city of Bombay to find work.
 His only aim was to earn enough to save his family’s home and restore his father’s dignity.

-In Bombay, Lala became one of the many street children, enduring harsh conditions, long days, and countless challenges.
+In Mumbai, Lala became one of the many street children, enduring harsh conditions, long days, and countless challenges.
 Yet he never lost heart.
 Each night, he prayed to Lord Krishna, asking for strength to face the next day.
 Despite exhaustion, setbacks, and moments of doubt, he pressed on, fuelled by his love for his family and the hope of a better life.

 Through sheer grit and determination, Lala achieved his dream.
 He sent enough money back to his village, allowing his father to buy back their home and stand once again with pride as an honest, hardworking farmer.